-Goodwill is allocated to the cash-generating unit and is not monitored below the operating segment unit.
+Goodwill is not monitored below the operating segment.
 Goodwill is not amortized but is tested annually for impairment.
-Refer to 3.7 for discussion on cash-generating units.

 3.6 Other intangible assets

 Intangible assets acquired separately are recorded at cost and those acquired as part of a business combination are recorded at fair value as at the date of acquisition.